Previous Topic

 Book Index

-These settings affect the generation of hold-down and compression forces from shear forces on shear wall segments.
+These settings affect the generation of hold-down forces from shear on shear wall segments.

 Hold-down offset

-Here you specify the value of the hold-down offset, that is, the distance between the end of a wall segment and where the hold-down force is situated or the force at the compression end is assumed to act.
+Here you specify the value of the hold-down offset, that is, the distance between the end of a wall segment and where the hold-down is situated, for all walls in the structure.

-If a value is entered or calculated that is greater than or equal to ½ a shear wall segment length, the program reverts to the original default value of 1.5”, for that segment only.
+If a value is entered that is greater than or equal to ½ a shear wall segment length, the program reverts to the original default value of 1.5” for that segment.
 It issues no warning in this case, it is evident only by the placement of the hold-down in elevation view and its position as listed in the Hold-down Design table.

 See Also